scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 This would be a possible sequence of events:

 * An endpoint realizes that a segment is faulty
-* An endpoint needs to report to its local AS that the segment is faulty
+* An endpoint needs to signal to its local AS that a segment is faulty
-* Local AS needs to report its CORE AS that segment is faulty
+* Local AS needs to signal its CORE AS that a segment is faulty
 * The CORE AS needs to:
   * change policy to exclude faulty segments AND/OR
-  * tell other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)
+  * signal other COREs and ISDs to stop delivering the segment (they only deliver 5 each, so any faulty segment shoud be avoided)

 ### Implications